cintiamh/GraphQLAndRelay/01_introduction.md

 * The connection model: The actual data is represented as nodes within edges.

 ## Setting up a simple GraphQL server

+There are many GraphQL implementations (JavaScript, Java, Ruby, Scala, Python, etc).

+We'll be using the JavaScript implementation: https://github.com/graphql/graphql-js

+### Installing Node.js

+NVM (Node version manager) targets the task of managing multiple Node.js versions.

+* `node`: we use this command to execute a JavaScript file on the server.
+* `npm`: we use this command to install, uninstall, or update a Node.js package.

+### Defining the Schema